berndpfrommer/tagslam_test/README.md

 ## License

-This software is and any future contributions to it are licensed under the [Apache License 2.0](LICENSE).
+This software and any future contributions to it are licensed under the [Apache License 2.0](LICENSE).